-- The program will focus on whole building projects now that the Oregon Public Utility Commission (OPUC) supports this work without using measure-level Total Resource Cost. - Data center participation continues to fluctuate year-over-year, significantly impacting savings estimates. - Supply chain delays and labor constraints among skilled trades continue to impact new construction significantly, as a delay for one contractor can have a domino effect on subsequent contractors engaged in the project. - Code updates will continue at a fast pace, with the recent American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) 90.1-2022 informing the new code in late 2024 or early 2025. - Interest rates have limited commercial development, and a potential downturn based on low vacancy rates could further reduce development.
+- The program will deepen focus on whole building projects, using the permanent exception to the Total Resource Cost for these projects, granted by the Oregon Public Utility Commission (OPUC) in 2023. - Data center participation continues to fluctuate year-over-year, significantly impacting savings estimates. - Supply chain delays and labor constraints among skilled trades continue to impact new construction significantly, as a delay for one contractor can have a domino effect on subsequent contractors engaged in the project. - Code updates will continue at a fast pace, with the recent American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) 90.1-2022 informing the new code in early 2025. - Interest rates have limited commercial development, entities are beginning to default on commercial building loans, and a potential downturn based on low vacancy rates could further reduce development.